chrisloy/chrisloy.net/_drafts/akka-cluster-ec2-autoscaling.md

 For a new node joining the cluster, on the assumption that all nodes are using the same port, we need to know two things:

-- the IP address other nodes will use when referring to use
+- the IP address other nodes will use when referring to us
 - the IP address of some or all of the nodes already running in the cluster

-We will work on the assumption that the private IP addresses of each cluster are to be used, which should be sufficient within one region.
+We will work on the assumption that the private IP addresses of each cluster node are to be used, which should be sufficient within one region.
 The setup for a multi-region cluster would introduce a considerable amount of additional complexity.

 To gather these IP addresses we will use the [AWS Java SDK][aws-sdk], specifically the [EC2][ec2] and [AutoScaling][autoscaling] client classes.
-Initialisation of these varies depending on the AWS region your application is running in; in this case I'm using _EU West 1_ in Ireland:
+Initialisation of these varies depending on the AWS region your application is running in; in this case I'm using instances in Ireland:

 ```scala
 val credentials = new InstanceProfileCredentialsProvider